RayVentura/ShortGPT/README.md

 ### Upload Automation

-1. authentication (Gathering the client.secrets.json)
+1. Authentication (client-secrets.json from Google API console)

 - Head to the Google API Console at https://console.cloud.google.com/ and create a project.